Jeansidharta/next-styled-components-template/README.md

 - the `src/pages/_app.tsx` and `src/pages/_document.tsx` files should not contain any styled-components component definition.
 Doing so will throw the `class names don't match` console warning, which could potentialy cause some very hard to find bugs, so just avoid it.
 I'm not exactly sure why this happens, but I think it has someting to do with how `styled-components` compiles when using SSR (server-side rendering).
   - You can still import files that have `styled-components` component declarations without any warnings

+## Npm scripts

+This project has the following scripts:

+- `dev`: Starts the dev server.
+This is what you'll be primarily doing.
+- `build`: Builds the website, ready for server-side rendering.
+- `start`: Starts the server-side rendering server, that will serve the conntent built by the `build` command.
+In order for the `start` command to work, you need to run the `build` command first.
+- `export`: Runs the static-site generator.
+It'll generate static HTML files based on your build.
+In order for the `export` command to work, you need to run the `build` command first.
+- `build-export`: both builds and exports the website.
+- `serve`: This onde will run the `build-export` command, and will serve the result from a static content server.
+- `lint`: Checks for typescript errors.
+- `pm2`: This will register the website on the pm2 program.
+If you're not using pm2, you can remove this.

+Also, any time you push code to any remote, the `lint` script will be run, and if it fails, the code won't actually be pushed.

+If you try to specificaly push to the Master branch, a Chrome's lighthouse audit will be performed on the website, making sure any code that is being pushed to the Master branch is not of substandard quality.

 ## Why these libraries?